 I have a degree in Dance and Education.
 I love to move and I love to teach.
 I have performed and taught dance.
 I have been a fitness instructor and a gym manager.
 I knew how bodies worked and then I learned how to fix them when they went wrong.
 I went on to work with physiotherapists and to help athletes and Olympians to recover from injury.
-I have been a qualified remedial massage therapist for over twenty years and now practice a less invasive form of therapy called Myofascial Release, and sometimes I add a little massage….and sometimes I add a little MFR to a yoga class; that’s where the integration comes in.
+I have been a qualified remedial massage therapist for over twenty years and now practice a less invasive form of therapy called Myofascial Release.
+Sometimes I add a little Cranio Sacral Therapy or MFR to a yoga class; that’s where the integration comes in.

 For me, teaching yoga is the pinnacle of my working life.
 Every exam I have taken and every job I have done has contributed to the teacher I am today.

 Yoga is not about making you ‘better’: there is nothing wrong with you.

 I am passionate about sharing yoga and its phenomenal power to make you feel amazing.
 I want to help you find the connection between mind, breath and body and make informed choices about your yoga practice.